dhrubo55/personal-blog/content/posts/day-56-zero-length-array-and-its-use.md

 There are many uses of zero length array.
 Few of them are listed below

 1. String.getBytes() return
-2. Calling a method with varargs parameter
+2. Calling a method of varargs parameter
 3. Null object pattern ( Sending a empty object rather than null)
 4. Empty Array from an empty  list